Applying for the Uniform CPA Examination

 Exam Credit

-You may take the required test sections individually and in any order, but are required to pass all four sections of the examination within a rolling 18 month period, which begins on the date the first examination section passed was taken.
+You may take the required test sections individually and in any order, but are required to pass all four sections of the examination within a rolling 36 month period, which begins on the date that the NASBA releases the first passing score to the candidate or the board, as applicable.
+The thirty-six-month period concludes on the date the candidate sits for the final section required for licensure, regardless of when the NASBA releases the score.

-Credit for any section passed shall be valid for 18 months from the actual date the examination sections were taken.
 Examination credit expires by section.
-You will lose credit for each section passed outside the 18 month period, and will have to retake those sections.
+You will lose credit for each section passed outside the 36 month period, and will have to retake those sections.

 Requirements to be Licensed as a CPA

-Complete details of required experience may be obtained by visiting the South Carolina Board of Accountancy website.
+Complete details of the required education, experience and other requirements to license may be obtained by visiting the South Carolina Board of Accountancy website.

 nasba